NoLieNoSean/NoNotes/content/Notes/LEC ALG1 14.md

 > $$
 > Note that the backwards implication is not true for $k \geq 3$.

-> [!Warning]
+> [!Note]
 >
-> Almost all the literature I could find has these completely different definitions for the "sum of subspaces" and "direct sums":
+> Almost all the literature I could find has these definitions for the "sum of subspaces" and "direct sums":
 >
 > > [!Definition]
 > >